AwalaApp/specs/rs019-threats.md

 This is meant to be a living document, unlike other Relaynet specifications.
 Only threats that are inherent to the implementation and use of the technology are eligible to be listed here -- Therefore, specific security vulnerabilities should be fixed in their corresponding implementations and/or specifications.

-The term "providers" is used throughout the specification to refer to service providers, relayers and Relaynet software vendors collectively.
+The term "providers" is used throughout the specification to refer to service providers, couriers and Relaynet software vendors collectively.
 Providers should conduct their own threat modelling process as this document is only meant to be an input to their models.
 Two elements that are notably missing from this document are the likelihood and impact of each threat, which should be identified in each threat model.

 Despite the recommendations to address the various threats, this specification remains informational and providers are not required to adopt such recommendations.
 Providers are strongly encouraged to adopt the most appropriate countermeasures to their specific circumstances.